DonXavis/chatGPT-sprint-1023/capstone_project/OpenAI AudioInsightAPI Documentation.md

-OpenAI API Documentation
-Introduction
+OpenAI Audio Analysis with Jupyter Notebook Introduction

-The OpenAI API provides access to cutting-edge natural language processing and machine learning models.
-This documentation guides you through the key functionalities of the API and demonstrates how to leverage its capabilities for audio analysis within a Jupyter Notebook environment.
+The OpenAI Audio Analysis with Jupyter Notebook API allows users to leverage cutting-edge natural language processing and machine learning models for audio transcription and sentiment analysis.
+This documentation provides a comprehensive guide on how to use the API within a Jupyter Notebook environment.
 Table of Contents

     Getting Started